3dgenerik/storefront-API/README.md

 Then run the app:

-    run start
+    npm start

 Now we want to add approximately 30 rows to each tables to have something to work with.
+Just follow instructions and visit these URLs to trigger the corresponding actions.
 Also order is very important.
-Just follow instructions:

     http://localhost:3001/api/users/create-random-users
     http://localhost:3001/api/products/create-random-products